The Residence Halls

 Ric Townes, Dean of Campus Life, is responsible for the oversight of Campus Life programs.
 He is responsible for all residential programs (e.g. the Sponsor Program, Walker Coffeehouse, etc.).
 He is a member of the on-call staff and the Student Affairs Committee which sets policy for the campus.
 He is a member of the Vice President of Student Affairs leadership team and a co-advisor to the student lead Judiciary Council.

 Frank Bedoya, Senior Associate Dean of Campus Life and Director of Housing and Operations, coordinates all aspects of housing, room assignments and key distribution.
 The Senior Associate Dean and Director works closely with our dining hall staff and the Food Committee of the Associated Students of Pomona College (ASPC) with regard to the board plan.
-He advises the Advocates for Sexual Assault, a peer support group for victims and he serves as co-adviser to the Residence Hall Committee (RHC).
+He advises the Advocates for Sexual Assault, a peer support group for survivors of sexual assault, and he serves as co-adviser to the Residence Hall Committee (RHC).

-The Associate Dean of Campus Life and Director of Residential Life, is responsible for oversight of the Residence Hall Staff (RHS) including the Sponsor Program, coordinates the Orientation Program, and many activities related to residential life on campus.
+Angela Grundy, Associate Dean of Campus Life and Director of Residential Life, is responsible for oversight of the Residence Hall Staff (RHS) including the Sponsor Program, and many activities related to residential life on campus.
 This individual serves as co-adviser to the Residence Hall Committee (RHC).

-Andrew Castro, Campus Life Coordinator, supports the RAs, assists with residence hall programming and works closely with other student groups (e.g. Walker Coffeehouse).
+Andrew Castro, Campus Life Coordinator, supports the RAs, assists with residence hall programming, coordinates logistics for Orientation and works closely with other student groups (e.g. Walker Coffeehouse).

 Brigitte Washington, Campus Life Coordinator also supports the RAs, assists with residence hall programming and works closely with other student groups.